rbraun04/Quiz-Game/README.md

 The next step will be styling and theming the quiz game and adding a few extra flares, perhaps alerts to trigger when time is getting low, or if answers are obviously wrong some sort of animation triggers.

+August 1, 2020

+Added to the function "answerisWrong" to subtrect 5 seconds any time a wrong answer is selected.